 Polls are open from 8:00 a.m. to 8:00 p.m.
 (Central Time) and 7:00 a.m. to 7:00 p.m.
 (Mountain Time).

 Any registered voter may participate in early voting by requesting an early ballot using this form.
-For the 2020 General Election, the last day to request an Early Voting ballot is October 23, 2020.
-Please note, because of COVID-19 Nebraska is sending all registered voters a form to request their Early Voting ballot for the 2020 election.
+For the 2022 Statewide Primary Election, the last day to request an Early Voting ballot is April 29, 2022.

 How to Find Your Polling Place

 Voters can determine their proper polling place by checking the Nebraska Secretary of State’s Polling Place website.

 The deadline to register to vote online is 11:59 p.m.
 Central Time the third Friday before an election, which is April 22, 2022 for the 2022 Statewide Primary Election.
 To register to vote by mail, the registration must be postmarked on or before the third Friday prior to an election, which is April 22, 2022 for the 2022 Statewide Primary Election.
 The deadline to register to vote in person is before 6:00 p.m.
 Central Time on the second Friday prior to an election, which is April 29, 2022 for the 2022 Statewide Primary Election.

 Visit Nebraska’s Voter Lookup website or call 1-866-OUR-VOTE.

 To be eligible to vote in Nebraska, you must:

 - Be a resident of Nebraska;